 - Dakotas-Minnesota Area ADULT Camper Medical Information Form

 - ONLINE Program Expense Reimbursement Form or PAPER Program Expense Reimbursement Form

 - Parent-Camper Handbook

-If you would like the 2021 This is our Prayer curriculum and resources, please contact the site where you will be volunteering!
+If you would like the 2023 curriculum and resources, please contact the site where you will be volunteering!

-A shepherd is a person who helps to ensure our youngest campers have a great camp experience!
-Shepherds should plan to: be responsible for up to five campers, participate in all camp activities, supervise cabin time, and assist staff and deans as needed.
-Whenever possible, shepherds will be placed in cabins with the child/children they’re bringing to camp.
+Come experience the joy of camping firsthand by serving as a camp shepherd.
+Shepherds work alongside our camp staff and help ensure all campers have a great camp experience.
+Shepherds should plan to participate in all camp activities, help watch over all campers including supervising cabin time, and assist staff and deans as needed.
+Whenever possible, shepherds will be placed in overnight cabins with the child/children they’re bringing to camp.
 However, when moms come with sons and dads with daughters, or if additional staff of the same gender is needed to meet required supervision ratios, shepherds may be placed in sleeping rooms away from their own child/children.

-All adults working with campers (including shepherds) must complete an annual background check.
-All shepherds must register at least seven days prior to the beginning of camp to allow time for the background check to be completed.
+All shepherds must register at least seven days prior to the beginning of camp to ensure all necessary documentation is complete, including a required annual background check.

-Register early!
 There are a maximum number of shepherds for each camp.
-The fee for shepherds is $90.00.
+So, please register early.
+The fee for shepherds is $95.00.